EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 ● Adjustable spanner

-Please note that this is a general how to guide which has been written to help you change a radiator valve; although we've tried to make this universal, your setup may differ and you should check with your valve manufacturer's instructions before proceeding.
-If you are unsure at any point then please consult a professional.
+Please note that this is a general how to guide that has been written to help you change a radiator valve; although we've tried to make this universal, your setup may differ, and you should check with your valve manufacturer's instructions before proceeding.
+If you are unsure at any point, then please consult a professional.

-Changing a radiator valve is easy when you follow these 6 simple steps.
-If you don’t need to remove a radiator valve and just want to fit a new valve to an existing pipe and radiator then jump to step 4.
+Changing a radiator valve is easy when you follow these six simple steps.
+If you don’t need to remove a radiator valve and just want to fit a new valve to an existing pipe and radiator, then jump to step 4.

 Step 1.
 Switch off heating system and shut off water

-This method is perfect for combi boiler systems, but if you have a conventional system (conventional cylinder tank system) you’ll require help from a registered heating engineer.
+This method is perfect for combi boiler systems, but if you have a conventional system (a conventional cylinder tank system), you’ll require help from a registered heating engineer.

 ● Electrically turn everything off to be on the safe side